KEDuran/Team_Profile_Generator/README.md

 ## Final Output

-To compliment the demo video provided in the [Links for Submission Items](#links-for-submission-items) section, I included the screenshots below to demonstrate that (a) all applicable unit test passed and (b) an team.html file was generated based on user input to prompted questions.
+To compliment the demo video provided in the [Links for Submission Items](#links-for-submission-items) section, I included the screenshots below to demonstrate that (a) all applicable unit test passed and (b) the team.html file was generated based on user input to prompted questions.

 ### All Unit Test Passed